ianforme/llm-debate-assistant/README.md

 ## Run the App

-To generate the debate content:
+To generate the debate content, you can either run the script:
 ```bash
 python -m examples.run_debate
 ```
+Or run the cells in the Jupyter notebook: [`notebook/scratchpad.ipynb`](notebook/scratchpad.ipynb).

 To view the debate in the UI:
 ```bash